 1. You cried when REI revoked their lifetime return policy in 2013.
-Four years later the thought of it still makes you tear up.
+Two years later the thought of it still makes you tear up.

 2. The first thing you do upon arriving at a Hiker Hostel is to rummage through the hiker box.
 Top-flight tightwads don’t leave it at that.
 After plundering everything in sight, they then box up all the items they can’t physically carry and mail them back to their parents place, who are then required to forward them to the said tightwad at a later date.

 3. You think $10 is a fair donation to leave for a night’s stay at a Trail Angel’s place.
 Apparently food, shelter, water, laundry, electricity, gas and internet are all part of the “Thru-Hiker Entitlement Package.”

 4. You think that DriDucks Rain suits are overpriced.

 5. Every eating utensil you’ve ever used on trail is from a fast food restaurant.